The Regency Society runs lectures, discussions, social events and tours

 We run lectures throughout the winter months on varied topics of interest to those who care about Brighton and Hove's built heritage.
 We also run social events and tours.
 Read more about our forthcoming events

-Our lectures usually take place at 7pm on Wednesdays at City College, Pelham Street, Brighton.
+Our lectures usually take place at 7pm on Wednesdays at Brighton Metropolitan College, Pelham Street, Brighton.
 Most of them are free (though we are grateful for donations to defray the cost), and everyone is welcome.
 There is usually no need to book.
-City College offers full wheelchair access, good public transport connections and ample parking nearby.
+Brighton Metropolitan College offers full wheelchair access, good public transport connections and ample parking nearby.
 There is usually an opportunity to meet the speaker and other members in a pub nearby afterwards.

 Our annual Antony Dale lecture, usually in the spring, is held in the Music Room of the Royal Pavilion.
 This event is charged and includes a glass of wine.